ceccarellilab/scEPI-Immune/README.md

 ***

 #### `Figure_script.R`
-Contains the original code used to generate main and supplementary figures.
+This script contains the original code used to generate main and supplementary figures.

 ***